-The Applicant intends to maintain a balanced approach throughout the planning and construction process, so as to be able to respond to the ever-changing market.
-Generally, it is anticipated that the first phase will begin at the south side of the Site (that is, the non-residential uses including the Food & Beverage / Restaurants and the Extended Stay), with subsequent phases for the mixed-use buildings, active adult building and stand-alone office building.
+The Applicant intends to maintain a balanced approach throughout the planning and construction processes, so as to be able to respond to the ever-changing market.
+Generally, it is anticipated that the first phase will begin with the mixed-use buildings, food & beverage, and restaurants.